In this vignette we show how to use WHAM for general simulation

 the values estimated from the simulated data.

 Obviously for a simulation study many simulated data sets and model fits are needed for a given operating model.
 There are many ways to accomplish this task.
 It is often desirable to first simulate all the data before fitting each of them and to update results with each fit so that results are not lost if a catastrophic error occurs.
-Here is a lo-tech approach to simulating 100 data inputs and save information from fits of the same model to each of those data sets.
+Here is a lo-tech approach to simulating many data inputs and save information from fits of the same model to each of those data sets.

 set.seed(123)